idribeir0/Learning-Java/README.md

 ## Introduction
-I'm learning the java prograaming gradually.
+I'm learning the java programming gradually.
 The goal is to understand the core principles and move on to more complex projects as time and knowledge progress.

 ## Hello world
 The first step was create the traditional hello world program.
 It helps understand the basic of a program structure in java, including classes and methods.